 Other types of therapy are also extremely beneficial for a person with a dual diagnosis.
-Evoke Wellness MA provides facilitated holistic therapy groups.
+Evoke Wellness at Cohasset provides facilitated holistic therapy groups.
 Comprehensive therapy groups teach clients how to engage their creativity, learn relaxation techniques, meditation, yoga, and more.

 Our dual diagnosis program also provides access to recovery centered support meetings such as the 12 steps, as well as, specialized groups and classes that promote emotional well-being and addiction-free lifestyles and goals.

 Who Requires A Dual Diagnosis Treatment Program?

 Our dual diagnosis treatment program is meant for individuals who are struggling with an addiction to drugs or alcohol or both along with an emotional or mental health disorder.
 For many persons, the presence of a mental health condition may have initiated their experimentation with drugs and alcohol.
 Or the other way around.